 - Go to the Software section and click on “Select PHP Version“.

 - The next page will show the current PHP version.
 You can see the PHP versions currently installed on your system in the drop-down list.

-  This should change the PHP version immediately.
+This should be changed to the PHP version immediately.
 There will be no downtime.